tribzi/Where-s-My-Waste/Documentation/project_summary.md

 | Total cost per ton			|
 | Transport types				|

 | Transport types |
 |-----------------|
 | Truck			  |
 | Barge			  |
 | Train			  |

-##User Experience:

-1. Enter address
-2. Routes are drawn for your waste, paper, and plastic recycling to its respective Transfer station through city streets. ⇐ data exists for this [1](https://data.cityofnewyork.us/City-Government/DSNY-s-Refuse-and-Recycling-Disposal-Networks/kzmz-ivhb)
-3. Routes are drawn from transfer stations to dump and recycling sites
-4. A blurb appears:
-..* “Your waste travels -distance- miles by -transport type(s)- to -end point- where it becomes -end use-” ..* “Your paper recycling travels -distance- miles by -transport type(s)- to -end point- where it becomes -end use-” ..* “Your plastic and glass recycling travels -distance- miles by -transport type(s)- to -end point- where it becomes -end use-”